Section Image

 • 540 Conklin Rd

-Set against a backdrop of preserved farmland, this exquisite 3-bedroom, 2-bath Mattituck retreat captures the essence of North Fork living with farm views and unforgettable, color-drenched sunsets.
-Designed with an open floor plan, the home is filled with natural light and offers effortless flow for everyday living and entertaining.
-A newly updated kitchen with stainless steel appliances and
+Set against a backdrop of preserved farmland, this exquisite move in ready 3-bedroom, 2-bath Mattituck retreat captures the essence of North Fork living with waterviews, farm views and unforgettable, color-drenched sunsets.
+Designed with an open floor plan, the home is filled with natural light and offers effortless flow for everyday living and entertaining featuring a wood burning fireplace with

 Susan Orioli Engel & Volkers North Fork